Student Expectations

 Drug Use

-- Violates the law;
+- Violates the federal, state, and local law;

 Sexual Misconduct Policy